 Stars of Distinction

 Projects can be awarded Stars of Distinction as recognition in one or more Areas of Distinction.
 Projects may be submitted in as many Areas of Distinction as the Architect deems appropriate.
+The Stars of Distinction awards will be announced in September 2020.

 Questions?
 E-mail email@example.com or call 512.852.2121.